Lighting Chandelier

 What is Lampa Svamp?

-Lampa Svamp, also known as the “Lamp Mushroom,” is a species of mushroom native to Northern Europe, including Sweden, Norway, and Finland.
+Lampa Svamp Dylonon, also known as the “Lamp Mushroom,” is a species of mushroom native to Northern Europe, including Sweden, Norway, and Finland.
 It gets its name from the way its cap resembles a lampshade.
 The mushroom has a white to beige-colored cap that can grow up to 20 centimeters in diameter.
 The stem is thick and robust, with a bulbous base that is usually buried in the ground.
 The flesh of the mushroom is firm and has a mild, nutty flavor.

 Medicinal Properties of Lampa Svamp